Top Quark Physics at the Tevatron: New Physics Affecting Top-Quark Properties

-New physics effects can also effect top-quark decays or other properties of the \ttbar\ sample.
+New physics contributions can also affect top-quark decays or other properties of the \ttbar\ sample.
 For example, some SUSY and MHDM theories produce top-quark decays into new particles~\cite{Chung:2005a,Grossman:1994jb}.
 Other models modify the SM top-quark branching fractions.
-For example flavor changing neutral current (FCNC) decays, $t\ra cX^0$, or $t\ra uX^0$ where $X^0$ is any neutral particle like a photon or a $Z$-boson, can be modified by BSM physics.
+For example flavor changing neutral current (FCNC) decays, $t\ra cX^0$, or $t\ra uX^0$ where $X^0$ is any neutral particle like a photon or a $Z$ boson, can be modified by BSM physics.
 Since these processes are extremely suppressed in the SM even small new physics effects can yield large changes in FCNC branching fractions~\cite{AguilarSaavedra:2004wm}.
 The \ttbar\ sample can also be probed for the presence of more general anomalous couplings~\cite{Kane:1991bg} affecting the kinematic properties of top-quark decays and appearing as discrepancies with the SM predictions.
-These might affect the \ttbar\ forward-backward charge asymmetry, the \ttbar\ spin correlations, or the helicity fractions of $W$-bosons from top-quark decays~\cite{Cao:2009uz,Shu:2009xf,Cheung:2009ch,Djouadi:2009nb}.
-The measured intrinsic properties of the top-quark might also be affected.
-For example some BSM theories predict particles with electric charge $-4/3$ or $+5/3$ that decay into top-quarks~\cite{Contino:2008hi}.
+These might affect the \ttbar\ forward-backward charge asymmetry, the \ttbar\ spin correlations, or the polarization fractions of $W$ bosons from top-quark decays~\cite{Cao:2009uz,Shu:2009xf,Cheung:2009ch,Djouadi:2009nb}.
+The measured intrinsic properties of the top quark might also be affected.
+For example some BSM theories predict particles with electric charge $-4/3$ or $+5/3$ that decay into top quarks~\cite{Contino:2008hi}.

-Over the last decade the Tevatron experiments have instituted a broad top physics program aimed at exploring these possibilities both by comparing measured top-quark properties to SM predictions, as discussed in Sec.~\ref{sec:topprop}, and by directly searching for new particles in the top-quark event samples, as discussed in Sec.~\ref{sec:topsearch}.
+Over the last decade the Tevatron experiments have undertaken a broad top physics program aimed at exploring these possibilities both by comparing measured top-quark properties to SM predictions, as discussed in Sec.~\ref{sec:topprop}, and by directly searching for new particles in the top-quark event samples, as discussed in Sec.~\ref{sec:topsearch}.